YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 rules attached to the logic connectives (`&` for "and", `|` for "or", `fresh` for "exist") and basic relations (`==` for "unify", `=/=` for "not unify").
 Both operational semantics mentioned exhibit the behaviour called "backtracking" that allows exploration of alternative paths during the search for answers.

+In logic programming, we call the formula which we want to refute a _goal_.
+This term (i.e., goal) is inherited by the modern successor of logic programming, which is called _relational programming_.
+However, the semantics of a _goal_ nevertheless changes: it is no longer something that we want to refute, but something for which we want to find variable substitutions so that it is true.
+In other words:
+- Logic programming is proof by contradiction: we want to find variable substitutions so that a formula _F_ is true, but what we do is to find substitutions so that the negation of F is false.
+- Relational programming is proof by straightforward construction without the logical detour of "negation of negation".

 We explain the operational semantics of OCanren in more detail below.
 Firstly the concept of a _stream_.

 ###  Streams